-In 1988, New York City established a matching funds program for city candidates, initially providing a 1:1 public-to-private dollar match for city residents' contributions of up to \$1,000; for the 2001 city election, New York City increased the program's matching rate to 4:1 for residents' contributions of \$250 or less.
-10 Analysis of New York City's matching funds program found that the city's implementation of multiple matching funds, in 2001, significantly increased both the total number of small contributors, measured as individual donors of \$250 or less, to city candidates, as well as the proportional importance of these small contributors to competitive city council candidates participating in the matching funds program.
-11 These effects were consistent across challengers, incumbents, and open-seat candidates.
-12
+A substantial body of research demonstrates that New York City's high rate of public-to-private dollar matching has substantially boosted local participation in its municipal campaigns.
+One analysis of New York City's program found that the city's implementation of multiple matching public funds, in 2001, resulted in significant increases both in the number of individuals donors of \$250 or less and in the proportional significance of these donors to competitive city council candidates in the program.
+These findings were consistent across challengers, incumbents, and